biola/chef-bacula-backup/README.md

   }
 ]
 ```
-The contents of these arrays will be directly converted into `Device` or `Autochanger` resources in the storage director configuration file.
+The contents of these arrays will be directly converted into `Device` or `Autochanger` resources in the storage configuration file.
 E.g., the above example would be translated to:
 ```
 Device {
   Name = LTO5-1